Cozystack Architecture and Platform Stack

 Talos Linux

-Talos Linux is a Linux distribution made and optimized for one job: to run Kubernetes.
-It is the foundation of reliability and security in Cozystack cluster.
-Selecting it enables Cozystack to strictly limit the technology stack and make the system stable as a rock.
+Talos Linux is a Linux distribution made and optimized for a single purpose: to run Kubernetes.
+It provides the foundation for reliability and security in a Cozystack cluster.
+Its use allows Cozystack to limit the technology stack, improving stability and security.

 Read more about it in the Talos Linux section.